Office politics are everywhere.

 Angry shunner: (turns bitter at her friend being friendly)

-Unconvinced shunner: what (still wants to be friends with the angry shunner, but also feels like she’s being unreasonable)
+Unconvinced shunner: What (still wants to be friends with the angry shunner, but also feels like she’s being unreasonable)

 The moment a shunner looks too spiteful and too into the shunning game compared to the other players is a sign that you’re on your way to winning